-The PEHI algorithm proposed by \cite{abdolshah2019multi} accounts for user preferences.
-While the other algorithms that are used as comparison in the paper (PESMO, \cite{hernandez2016predictive}; SMS-EGO, \cite{ponweiser2008multiobjective}; Stepwise Uncertainty Reduction, \cite{picheny2014stepwise}; and ParEGo, \cite{knowles2006parego}) try to find solutions across the entire Pareto front, the proposed algorithm manages to focus its budget on the Pareto solutions that are most interesting for the analyst.
+The MOBO-PC algorithm proposed by \cite{abdolshah2019multi} adjusts the \textit{Expected Hypervolume Improvement} (EHI) acquisition function to account for the probability that the novel HP configuration satisfies a set of user-defined preference-order constraints.
+In this way, it manages to focus its search on the Pareto solutions that are most relevant for the user, as opposed to the other algorithms that are used as a comparison in the paper (PESMO, \cite{hernandez2016predictive}; SMS-EGO, \cite{ponweiser2008multiobjective}; Stepwise Uncertainty Reduction, \cite{picheny2014stepwise}; and ParEGo, \cite{knowles2006parego}), which try to find solutions across the entire Pareto front.

 Other acquisition functions used in metamodel-based algorithms are the Lower Confidence Bound (LCB) or Upper Confidence Bound (UCB).
-These use a (user-defined) confidence bound to focus the search on local areas, or explore the search space more globally. \cite{richter2016faster} use a multipoint LCB which simultaneously generates $q$ hyperparameter configurations.
+These use a (user-defined) confidence bound to focus the search on local areas or explore the search space more globally. \cite{richter2016faster} use a multipoint LCB which simultaneously generates $q$ hyperparameter configurations.
 A GP is used to model the misclassification error and the logarithmic runtime.
 The results demonstrated an improvement in CPU utilization (and, thus, an increase in the number of hyperparameter evaluations) within the same time budget.
 Confidence bounds are also used by \cite{chin2020pareco} to optimize the hyperparameters of Slimmable Neural Networks.
 The algorithm fits a GP to each individual performance measure, hence obtaining information to compute individual UCBs.
 These UCBs are then scalarized, and the resulting single objective function is minimized to obtain the next infill point.
 The proposed algorithm succeeds in reducing the complexity of the NNs studied; yet, the authors did not compare its performance with any other multi-objective HPO algorithms.